intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 ### Planning a Solution to Handle Code Variety & Edge Cases

+To start handling code variety & edge cases, let's briefly note the possible cases where a `var` might be declared:
+- `var` is declared and not mutated
+- `var` is declared and mutated
+- `var` is declared and initialized as a loop index
+- `var` is declared inside a loop

-If you take a closer look, you'd start noticing a lot of possible problems with simply replacing each `var` with `const`.
+If you take a closer look, you'd start noticing a lot of possible problems with simply replacing each `var` with `const`, as the use of `const` in some of the previously stated cases would break our code.

 ```js
 for (var i = 0; i < 5; i++) { // Replacing var with const here would cause faulty code